 "In Red Planet Blues, Sawyer has successfully used his wealth of science-fiction lore to create an intriguing mystery novel, one that is bound to have readers hoping for more."
 Eugene McCarthy in Waterloo Record

 "Lots of light fun in a well-thought-out background.
 I hope Alex returns for more cases."
 Henry Lazarus in Weekly Press (Philadelphia)

 "Alex Lomax is a hard-boiled, borderline-shady private eye, living among corpses, gangsters, thugs, crooks and women that any guy would be a fool to trust.
 That he sees himself as Humphrey Bogart would be obvious, even if he didn't adorn his place with Bogie movie posters.
 Oh, and by the way, since this mystery novel is written by Canada's world-class science-fiction writer Robert J. Sawyer, Lomax lives on Mars.

 "Red Planet Blues is a total hoot.
 It's funny more than once in a while, it's a terrific page-turner, it moves faster than a rocket heading to Jupiter's moons.
 Red Planet Blues is a humdinger of a read."
-Richard Marcus in Winnipeg Free Press
+Nick Martin in Winnipeg Free Press

 More Good Reading